jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Babau.md

 RacialMods: +8 Perception, +8 Stealth
 Languages: Abyssal, Celestial, Draconic; telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Protective Slime (Su): >
-SpecialAbilities: Protective Slime (Su) A layer of acidic slime coats a babau's skin.
+    A layer of acidic slime coats a babau's skin.
 Any creature that strikes a babau with a natural attack or unarmed strike takes 1d8 points of acid damage from this slime if it fails a DC 18 Reflex save.
 A creature that strikes a babau with a melee weapon must make a DC 18 Reflex save or the weapon takes 1d8 points of acid damage; if this damage penetrates the weapon's hardness, the weapon gains the broken condition.
 Ammunition that strikes a babau is automatically destroyed after it inflicts its damage.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: